aliadnan777/Ubuntu_Commands/README.md

+# Ubuntu 14.04 System Admin Commands

-# Ubuntu_Commands
+## Ubuntu_Commands

-* 1  google-chrome-stable
-* runing chrome without proper installing
-*  2  history
+### Open Chrome from terminal
+* `google-chrome-stable` --- use that command in the terminal

+### History Command overview
-* for checking history of all commands which we use in terminal
+* We use `history` command to check history of all commands which we use in terminal
-* maximum 2000 can show in terminal
+* maximum 2000 history command is store in .bash profile by default

-* 4  ping yahoo.com
+* `history`

+### Network troubleshooting
-* for checking your network is connected or not
+* `ping yahoo.com` ---f or checking your network is connected to internet is not or DNS is working or not

-* Lamp installation
+###  Lamp installation
    * 5  sudo apt-get update
    * 6  sudo apt-get install apache2
    * 7  echo "ServerName localhost" | sudo tee /etc/apache2/conf-available/servername.conf